how they affect the islands of the eastern caribbean from St Thomas south and how to minimise damage to boats ashore and afloat

 Every time a hurricane passes through hurricane alley, boats pour into supposed safe havens, such as Ensenada Honda on Culebra, Hurricane Hole St Johns, or inner Benner Bay on St Thomas.
 In every major hurricane they are disaster areas with a total of well over 100 boats sunk, and a similar number suffering major damage.

-After Hurricane Hugo in 1989 Don published detailed guidance in all four of his guides, Caribbean Compass and various yachting magazines.
-If his advice had been followed hundreds of boats would not have sunk, and hundreds of millions of dollars of insurance claims would not have been made.
+Had sailors followed the advise he gave in all four of his guides, Reflections on Hugo, 1990, and the articles that followed, hundreds of boats would not have sunk, and hundreds of millions of dollars in insurance claims would not have had to be paid.

 1.Use a robust cradle.